Castle in the Sand

 "Brilliant."
 She might have been holding her breath.

 "Five.
 Yes.
 Five.
-It's really moving, coming in slow and hard."
-He dragged five stiff fingers in the sand, straight, strong, crisp lines.
+It's really moving, coming in slow.
+And hard."
+He dragged five stiff fingers in the sand, straight, strong, crisp lines, plowing deep.

 "The fifth wave.
 So heavy, so much motion.
 Just massive.
 A lot of energy in this one.
 Might just crash right over."